-John: And I heard you saying, Kathy, that your parents, that they didn’t shut you down on that verbal aspect of your life.
+John: And I heard you saying, Kathy, that your parents, really- they didn’t shut you down on that verbal aspect of your life.

-Kathy: Uh-hm, no, John, I’m so grateful.
+Kathy: Mm hmm.
+No, John, I’m so grateful.
 They saw it as a strength to develop, not a problem to eliminate.
-Now that’s your choice as a parent, right or a grandparent or a teacher, to see the movement, the need to be outside, the constant humming, the constant doodling, the constant questions, the constant talking.
+Now that’s your choice as a parent, right?
+Or a grandparent or a teacher.
+To see the movement, the need to be outside, the constant humming, the constant doodling, the constant questions, the constant talking.
 It’s your choice.
 It’s your power to see it as good and to strengthen it and focus it, rather than to think it’s a problem I’ve gotta eliminate.
 So, what my parents did was, buy me a thesaurus when I was 7 and I’ve written books using that thesaurus.
 I still own it, which is really fun.

 Jim: That’s what’s so fascinating.